Faculty (company): Services

 Faculty develops artificial intelligence software for technology, healthcare, engineering, and governmental organisations.
-Example projects include working to reduce the number of flyers mailed that are unlikely to result in purchases and reducing the number of sandwiches stored on planes to go to waste.
-About 80 percent of its business comes from the private sector with the remainder from government work.
+Example projects include working to reduce the number of flyers mailed that are unlikely to result in purchases and reducing the number of sandwiches stored on planes that go to waste.
+In 2020, Warner stated that about 80 percent of its business comes from the private sector with the remainder from government work.
 Faculty clients typically own the models that are developed for them, though Faculty retains the right to use certain algorithms and libraries for other clients.